Thailand

 The Coat

 The coat is short, fine, and close-lying with no undercoat — a single-layer coat similar to the Russian Blue.
-What makes the Korat’s coat extraordinary is its color and structure.
+What makes the Korat’s coat distinct is its color and structure.
 Each hair is blue at the root, graduating to a lighter silver at the tip.
 This silver tipping — called a “halo effect” by breeders — gives the coat an inner luminosity, a quality of light that seems to come from within the fur rather than simply reflecting off its surface.
 In sunlight or strong indoor light, the Korat’s coat appears to glow.

 The color must be a true, even blue throughout, without any markings, patches, or ticking.
 The nose leather and paw pads are also blue-grey, maintaining the coat’s uniformity across every surface.